-Reducing upstream end-of-queue crashes at work zone lane closures has been a focus of the Texas Department of Transportation (TxDOT) for several years.
-An ongoing widening effort on Interstate 35 (I- 35) through central Texas prompted officials to examine and implement technologies to help mitigate the impacts of end-of-queue warning crashes.
-An end-of-queue (EOQ) warning system was established, consisting of a highly-portable work zone ITS of easily-deployable radar speed sensors linked to one or more portable changeable message signs (PCMS), and highly-portable transverse rumble strips.
-The EOQ system is deployed upstream of nighttime lane closures where queues are expected to develop.
-Although the sample sizes are relatively small, the trends do suggest that the systems are having a positive effect in reducing crashes.
-Overall, the EOQ warning system was estimated to have reduced crashes 44 percent from what they would have otherwise been if the system had not been used.
-The crashes that did occur were less severe, most likely because fewer of them were of the high-speed rear-end collision variety.
-Using traditional societal crash cost values updated to 2014 dollars, the use of the EOQ warning system at nighttime lane closures reduced crash costs by $1.36 million over the analysis period.
-This equates to $6,313 in crash cost savings per night of deployment.
-Compared to the approximate costs of procurement and deployment of these systems, a break-even point is achieved after 95 to 190 nights of use.
+The reduction of upstream end-of-queue (EOQ) crashes at work zone lane closures has been a focus of the Texas Department of Transportation, Austin, for several years.
+An ongoing widening effort on Interstate 35 through central Texas prompted officials to examine and implement technologies to mitigate the impacts of EOQ warning crashes.
+An EOQ warning system was established, which consisted of a highly portable work zone intelligent transportation system of easily deployable radar speed sensors linked to one or more portable changeable message signs and highly portable transverse rumble strips.
+The EOQ system was deployed upstream of nighttime lane closures, where queues were expected to develop.
+Although the sample sizes were relatively small, the trends did suggest that the systems were having a positive effect to reduce crashes.
+Overall, the EOQ warning system was estimated to have reduced crashes 44% from what they otherwise would have been if the system had not been used.
+The crashes that did occur were less severe, which was most likely because fewer of them were of the high-speed, rear-end-collision variety.
+With traditional societal crash cost values updated to 2014 dollars, the use of the EOQ warning system at nighttime lane closures reduced crash costs by $1.36 million over the analysis period.
+This figure equated to $6,313 in crash cost savings per night of deployment.
+Compared with the approximate costs of procurement and deployment of these systems, a break-even point was achieved after 95 to 190 nights of use.

 Publisher: Transportation Research Board

 Publication Date: 2016

 Publication Types: Books, Reports, Papers, and Research Articles